Doctor insights on:

 - How long does it take for a urinary track infection to go away?

-- How long does it take for a bladder infection to go away after antibiotics?
+- How long does it take a bladder infection to go away?

 - How long does it take for urinary tract infection to go away?